Rami-Sabbagh/ASM-19/ASM-19_ISA.md

 - Supports memories up to 128KB (~64K Addresses)
 - Designed to be used by programmers and embedded in games
 - Not tied to the real processors limitations, instead it takes advantage of it's virtual existance
+- Each instruction takes a specific number of operands
+- Encoding for 66,536 operands.
+1,493 operands used by the standard instruction set

 ## Registers (8 Registers)

+ASM-19 has 8 registers, each can store a 16-bit value.

 | Register identifier | Register name | Register propose |
 |:------------------- |:------------- |:---------------- |